Conor Webb

 ABOUT

 I am a student at Yale University and a gun violence prevention organizer from Albany, New York.
 From 2021 to 2024, I led the Capital Region chapter of March For Our Lives, a youth-led movement founded in the wake of the Parkland massacre.
-In that role, I fought for community-centered, comprehensive reform—from secure firearm storage to violence intervention investments—while shifting how gun safety is understood in both politics and public life.
+In that role, I fought for community-centered, comprehensive reform—from secure firearm storage to violence intervention investments—while promoting gun safety as a public health issue.

-Beyond frontline organizing, I contribute writing and strategic guidance to campaigns working toward a most just, more accountable, more courageous government.
+Beyond frontline organizing, I contribute writing and strategic guidance to campaigns working toward a just, accountable, courageous government.
 Too often, our leaders speak with clarity and conviction, but act with neither.
-I try to bring the same seriousness, care, and moral clarity to the field as I do to the page.
+I try to bring the same seriousness and care to the field as I do to the page.

 IMPACT